brunoccst/chat-room-history/client/README.md

 A React app for displaying the chat log data.
 It makes HTTP requests to the API and displays it accordingly to the user.

 # Technology
-This project uses React 18.
+This project uses React 18.2.0 and Typescript 4.8.2.

 # Features